Guest blogger Helen Pritchard from NetCars gives her top three locations when driving through Belgium.

 From here, it’s easy to find our next treat, the delightful country roads that take you from the Knokke-Heist through the countryside to Ghent.
 These rural roads give you plenty of action behind the wheel as well as a chance to take in some stunning scenery.
 In a country that is usually quite densely populated, this country route shows you field upon field of local farming land with plenty of pretty towns and villages along the way.
 Once you reach Ghent you will find a picture perfect town centre with a selection of medieval byways, canals and old winding lanes.

 As there is so much to do in Ghent, it’s a good idea to park up and take your time to see all the sights and really experience the town’s rich history.
 Here, the castle with its moat is absolutely breathtaking and can be a photographer’s dream.
-You should also take time out to visit the gothic St. Baaf’s Cathedral in St. Baafsplein (left).
+You should also take time out to visit the gothic St. Baaf’s Cathedral in St. Baafsplein (above).
 There are plenty of churches and historic buildings, each with its own story and place in history that are worth a visit.
 You can spend hours wandering round the many museums and art galleries here, including the Museum of Contemporary Art which was once an old casino, or simply head to the shopping area of Veldstraat for some retail therapy, Belgian style.